iSabyasachi/project-2024/rxjs-practice/README.md

    ```

 8. **Throttle Click Events**
-   Listen to click events on a button and throttle them to emit one event every 1 second.
+   Listen to click events on a button and throttle them to emit one event every
+   1 second.

-   ##### Code Implementation for Throttle Click Events
+   ##### Code Implementation: Throttle Click Events

-   The following implementation demonstrates how to use `throttle` to limit the rate at which values are emitted from a stream:
+   The following implementation demonstrates how to use `throttle` to limit the
+   rate at which values are emitted from a stream:

    ```typescript
    import { of, concat, interval, firstValueFrom } from 'rxjs';